syjn99/chronos/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41EBug report"
-about: Report a bug or problem with running Prysm
+about: Report a bug or problem with running Chronos
 ---
 <!--💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎💎